basisproject/basisproject.github.io/faq.md

 The idea behind tracking labor *and* resources is that value is not just derived from labor, but also from what was given to us by the Earth.
 In order to know the *true cost* of something, we can't just look at its labor content.
 Knowing both, producers aren't just ordering products based on the labor content, but the resource content as well, which helps make more informed decisions along the supply chain.

 Tracking resources gives us other advantages.
-Because credits have both labor content *and* resource content, we can use the resource content of credits to limit certain types of consumption.
+When someone buys something with their credits, the resources contained in that item can have a credit cost that adds to the final price.
 For instance, if the fossil fuel content of all products is known, then a carbon tax can be enforced at the consumer level by adjusting the fossil fuel price (in credits).
 In other words, some amount of externalities can be accounted for by tracking various resources.
+We can raise the price of fossil fuel resources and watch as the productive system reorganize to limit use fo fossil fuels.

-This allows members of the system to adjust resource consumption to match the availability of various resources without relying on market conditions or complex government regulations.
+This allows members of the system to adjust resource consumption to match the availability of various resources without relying on capitalist markets to do the right thing or waiting for complex government regulations that take years of bickering to agree on a half-solution.

 ## If companies are still valuing their outputs based on labor costs, won't there be just as much pressure to externalize?

 Yes.
 Given the system as described so far, a company with lower costs will get more orders, and have less chance of no longer being able to meet social needs (ie, "bankruptcy" in the current system).
 So there's still a pressure to lower costs, and there's still a need to have a job, and that job being axed creates the same survival drive that exists in capitalism.
-While profit is removed from production, the dynamics from capitalism still exist.
+While profit is removed from production, some dynamics from capitalism still exist.

 How do we fix this?